Wi-Fi Based Assistive Listening System

 YES!
 IT Services and Accessibility Staff will be available on Sundays at 2:30-3 p.m. right before the Sunday family entertainment event at the amphitheater at gate 4 (across from the Presbyterian House).
 It will be most helpful if you arrive to the amp with the app already downloaded on your device.
 A fully charged device would be very helpful.

-- Latency: This is the time difference between sounds coming out of the speakers at the amp and the sound/Wi-Fi signal reaching your device.
+This is new technology and our user feedback tells us that it works best for patrons with moderate to severe hearing loss.
+The “echo” effect is caused by “Latency”: This is the time difference between sounds coming out of the physical speakers at the amp and the sound/Wi-Fi signal reaching your device.
 This can create an echo effect for some listeners.
-The best way to solve this is to use noise-cancelling headphones.
+Some ways to reduce this echo effect include:

 Other Important Information